 I didn't grow up listening to tales of big-block prowess.
 My bedtime stories glittered with chronicles of synchronizing twin 35mm Webbers, of shaving a Ford Racing dual overhead cam head until the first whispers of the manifold thread chases shone through the bare aluminum and putting a knife edge on a balanced crank.
 Grumpy Jenkins was no hero of mine.
 I was raised knowing there is a replacement for displacement.
 It's called engineering.Zach Bowman autoblog.com

 After comments like this and engine selection for this project Mustang, I don’t think there is anything that will surprise me on this build but then again Zach is a guy that thinks way outside the box.
-If you are like Zach and you are tired of waiting on confirmation of a 2015 Mustang with Ecoboost, head on over to autoblog.com and read more about Zach’s Project Ugly Horse: Ecoboost Fox Body Mustang.
+If you are like Zach and you are tired of waiting on confirmation of a 2015 Mustang with Ecoboost, head on over to autoblog.com and read more about Zach’s Project Ugly Horse: Ecoboost Fox Body Swap.

 Regrets.
 You know, it's best not to think about what else you could have spent the money on.
 At the end of the day, I like this car and this project because it's so unique.
 Yes, there are plenty of challenges, and yes, if I'd just decided to put a 302 in the car I'd be driving it instead of watching it consume space in the garage, but the build is almost always more fun than the completion, at least for me.
-It's problem solving on a very large, complex and expensive scale, and that's a blast.Zach Bowman autoblog.com
+It's problem-solving on a very large, complex, and expensive scale, and that's a blast.Zach Bowman autoblog.com

 The biggest challenge is that this simply hasn't been done before.
 One of the great joys of putting together a Mustang is that nearly every conceivable drivetrain combination has been attempted and documented in the past, so there's a massive wealth of knowledge out there to use to your benefit.
 That's not the case with the Ecoboost swap.
 Fortunately, the guys at Maximum Motorsports have been hugely helpful in sharing what they know about the Fox Body and giving me solid leads on how to overcome the most obvious hurdles.
 The biggest of those right now is engine control.
-There's only one company out there right now who can build a reliable stand alone ECU for a direct-injection engine like the turbo 2.0, and they want more for their product than I have in the whole UH project.
+There's only one company out there right now that can build a reliable EcoBoost stand-alone ECU for a direct-injection engine like the turbo 2.0, and they want more for their product than I have in the whole UH project.
 Fortunately, there may be other solutions on the horizon.
 Stay tuned.Zach Bowman autoblog.com

 I can say that most of the major hurdles to installing the engine and getting it to function reliably have been solved.
-At this point, it's only a matter of coming up with the money, courage and time to fit everything together.
+At this point, it's only a matter of coming up with the money, courage, and time to fit everything together.
 There's still a wide possibility that I won't be able to get all the bits to play nice, but it's looking more and more like this will be a viable repower option for those who want more handling than power out of their Mustang.
 Stay tuned, it's going to be a hell of a lot of fun.